"We Must Be Willing To Get Rid Of The Life We've Planned

 ― Joseph Campbell

 Beneath our shells of stone lives a hidden gold that is our truest self.
-This is the brilliance in the message of Finding Joe, a film by Patrick Takaya Solomon exploring the necessity of our return to Myth as means to start living through our spirit-through our bliss-as our authentic self.
+This is the brilliance in the message of Finding Joe, a film by Patrick Takaya Solomon.
+As an introduction to Joseph Campbell, this film challenges us to consider the necessity of our return to Myth as means to start living through our spirit-through our bliss-as our authentic self.

 Campbell, a passionate mythologist, was a professor at Sarah Lawrence College for 38 years.
 His profound work, The Hero with a Thousand Faces, published in 1949, greatly influenced generations of artists and writers including Bob Dylan, Jim Morrison, Stanley Kubrick, George Lucas, Jerry Garcia, and others.

 I was first introduced to Joseph Campbell in 1994.
 I was working then to unravel my own calling in life as depression started taking root.
 Interested in film and screenwriting at the time, Campbell’s words of the hero’s journey taught me of the universal messages that appear in story-telling across cultures.

 I learned through Campbell why so many stories in books and film touch the souls of so many.
 Films like The Wizard of Oz, Star Wars,The Lion King, and Avatar, all contain a similar message and a key to living with passion and with trust in something bigger than ourselves - trust in the universe, trust in God, trust in your spirit - your authentic self.